sjanulonoks/uftrace/doc/ftrace-record.md

 The 'backtrace' trigger is only meaningful in replay command.
 The 'traceon' and 'traceoff' (you can omit '_' between 'trace' and 'on/off') controls whether ftrace records functions or not.

+The 'recover' trigger is for some corner cases which the process accesses the callstack directly.
+During tracing the v8 javascript engine, it kept get segfault in the garbage collection stage.
+It was because the v8 interpretes the return address into compiled code object(?).
+The 'recover' trigger restores the original return address at the function entry and reset to the ftrace's return hooking address again at the function exit.
+I was managed to work around the segfault by setting 'recover' trigger on the related function (specifically ExitFrame::Iterate).

 The ftrace trigger only works for user-level functions for now.